-Choosing plants that will grow in your type of soil and degree of shade
+Choosing plants to grow in type of soil and degree of shade

 There are two things that will save time and money later and are fairly critical to your chances of producing a show winning display for the village show.
 Or a bountiful display for the harvest festival......
 Seriously though, even if you are not into all that stuff these two things will help grow beautiful flowers and lovely fresh fruit and vegetables for yourselves.